 - Meet all Teacher Certification requirements.

-- Complete Secondary and endorsement coursework.
+- Successfully complete all Secondary and endorsement coursework.

 - Have current fingerprint/character and fitness clearance.